kelseyabreu/biomastersCampaign/README.md

 to the mightiest predator, held a unique power.
 A power that could be channeled, understood, and harmonized."

-[Visual: Species cards appearing, ecosystems forming]
+[Visual: Species appearing, ecosystems forming]

 "Through deep connection with the natural world, BioMasters learned to summon the essence of species, to understand their roles in the